PowerShell/PowerShell/.github/ISSUE_TEMPLATE/Support_Question.md

 ---
 name: Support Question ❓
 about: If you have a question, you can try asking in the PowerShell Slack channel first.
+If you need official support, refer to the [PowerShell Support Lifecycle](http://aka.ms/pslifecycle)

 ---